Use the Google tag for Google Ads conversion tracking

 Once you’ve made this change, you don’t need to add the Google tag snippet obtained from your Google Ads account to your website.
 Just add the event or phone snippet.
 Note that you can re-use the same global snippet for multiple Google Ads or Google Analytics accounts.
 For each additional Google Ads or Google Analytics account you want your tag to support, add a new config command that contains the ID of the account (as demonstrated in the sample code above, which has separate config commands for Google Analytics and Google Ads).

-Security and privacy for app tracking
+Security and privacy for conversion tracking

 Not sure if your tag is set up correctly?
 You can use Tag Assistant to check the implementation of your tag.
 For additional troubleshooting, visit Troubleshoot your sitewide tagging or Use Tag Assistant to troubleshoot your unverified or inactive conversion actions.